-As anyone who’s ever read an inspiring real-life tale will know, there’s power in telling your story… and, in some cases, even pounds.
+As anyone who’s ever read an inspiring real-life tale will know, there’s power in telling your real life story.
+In some cases, there’s even money.

-Almost every newspaper or magazine you pick up will feature at least one real-life story – often tragic or absurd.
+Almost every newspaper or magazine you pick up will feature at least one real-life story – often tragic, absurd or moving.

-Driven by the ‘human interest’ angle, publications are always on the lookout for something either really unusual or highly relateable to draw the eye.
+Driven by the ‘human interest’ angle, publications are always on the lookout for something either really unusual or highly relatable to draw the eye.

-It could be your husband’s affair, bankruptcy, a heart-warming reunion, an illness or even a dodgy bikini wax.
+It could be your husband’s affair, bankruptcy, a heart-warming reunion, an illness… or even something less serious, like a dodgy bikini wax.
+Yes, really!

 Step 1: Know what to expect

-Before you even think about picking up the phone to sell your story, make sure you are completely comfortable with having your story, and possibly your life, in the public domain.
+Before you even think about picking up the phone or drafting an email to sell your story, make sure you are completely comfortable with having your life in the public domain.

 Remember your friends, family and random strangers you may still meet are likely to read or hear about your story.
 So you need to be sure that you can cope with the possibility of negative reactions.